 Haeger Potteries have been creating small masterworks in ceramic for over one hundred years.
 The company is located outside of Chicago and still uses artisan techniques in making their ceramic home accents and table lamps.

 We've been selling Haeger Potteries table lamps for some time now, but have just recently added Haeger Potteries ceramic vases and bowls.
-Among these products are several classic designs, including the famous black panther from the 1940s and several Frank Lloyd Wright licensed creations.
+Among these products are several classic designs, including the famous black panther sculpture from the 1940s and several Frank Lloyd Wright licensed creations.

 We love the glazing and colors on these items.
 They make exquisite display pieces for shelves or side tables, and are wonderful gift ideas.